binpash/pash/docs/tooling/packaging.md

   deploy.sh IMAGE VERSION FORMAT
 ```

-`deploy.sh` runs `./shell.sh -ic 'build VERSION FORMAT'`, then
+`deploy.sh` runs `build.sh VERSION FORMAT`, then installs PaSh in a
-installs PaSh in a Docker container based on a `IMAGE` from DockerHub.
+Docker container based on a `IMAGE` from DockerHub.

-Here's an example that builds a `pacman`/`.tar.gz` package for
+In this example, `deploy.sh` installs a `pacman`/`.tar.gz` package
-deployment in Arch, a `.deb` package for Debian and Ubuntu, and an RPM
+deploys in Arch, a `.deb` package for Debian and Ubuntu, and an RPM
 package for Fedora.

 ```